How to read data from MySQL in Node-Red example

 You can also check other posts on npm command deprecate option is deprecated

-In my previous post, We discussed the basics ofNode red basic tutorials and installation.
+In my previous post, We discussed the basics ofNode red basic tutorials and installation..

-As you know node red is a flow-based programming language.
+As you know, node-red is a flow-based programming language.
 In this everything is based on nodes.

-Using Manage palette option - dashboard
+Use Manage palette option - dashboard:

-Install using npm command
+Install using the npm command

 npm install node-red-node-mysql

-3. Drag inject input node and Debug output node into flow editor and connect nodes like the below
+3. Drag inject input node and Debug output node into flow editor and connect nodes like the below.

 First, initiate timer request to function node which sends SQL query to MySQL node, this node outputs a list of records in the form of an array, that goes as payload into debut node which prints the data to debug tab.